E100-PEAR/e100/docs/drivers/vga.md

 The VGA driver handles displaying objects on the screen.

-## VGA function
+## Displaying Rectangles

-Displays a rectangle on the screen.
+A rectangle can be shown on the screen with the `vga` function.

 ```
 // Set the start and end x-coordinate of the rectangle.